Aminocd/slate/source/index.html.md

-updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for the store average-score | The average score of the store reviews, out of 10
+updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for the store average-score | The average score of the store reviews created for all stores associated with the currency, out of 5 public-amount-atomic | The amount held in the logged-in user's public holding of the specified currency, in atomic units (each whole unit is composed of 10^10 atomic units) public-currency-holding-id | The ID of the logged-in user's public holding of the specified currency

 ## Create Currency